Quick start for using an existing environment to validate your legacy web client app with the Unified Interface

 With your application showcasing the Unified Interface, you can start validating your app, processes, and customizations to identify how the transition will look.
 We recommend that you test all use cases, but you can start with the most critical ones or group into logical patterns of design.
 Since the Unified Interface is based on responsive design, we recommend that you always perform tests with different devices that have different screen resolutions.
 As you test the application you will be able to verify that your customizations are compatible with the Unified Interface and whether there are any features that require a redesign or have missing functionality.

-The current version of Common Data Service and Dynamics 365 for Customer Engagement apps still includes several deprecated features.
+The current version of Common Data Service and model-driven apps in Dynamics 365 still include several deprecated features.
 You should review your application for any deprecated features and replace as necessary with new capabilities.
-More information: Important changes (deprecations) coming in Dynamics 365 Customer Engagement
+More information: Important changes (deprecations) coming

 Based on your findings, your implementation team or partner can estimate the amount of effort needed to transition your application into the Unified Interface and also identify potential usability improvements.
 With multiple new features and capabilities available in Unified Interface there is opportunity to increase value for your application users.